1. What is HITRUST?

 8. How long does it take to become HITRUST CSF Certified?

-This depends on several factors, such as: maturity of the organization, security program readiness, internal resource availability, remediation requirements, scope and complexity of the environment, etc.
+This depends on several factors, such as: which level of assurance an organization is seeking (r2, i1, e1), maturity of the organization, security program readiness, internal resource availability, remediation requirements, and the scope and complexity of the environment.
+Estimating timeline by level of assurance:

 9. How much does it cost?

 Additionally, it is important to note that there are certain fees that must be paid to HITRUST directly (for access to the MyCSF platform and HITRUST’s review of the validated assessment and certification process) vs. those fees paid to the external assessor.
-For budgeting purposes, the typical high-growth technology company may estimate fees paid to HITRUST to be in excess of $20,000 while fees paid to the external assessor may be estimated between $50,000-75,000, depending on the scope.
+For budgeting purposes, the typical high-growth technology company may estimate fees paid to HITRUST to be in excess of $20,000 while fees paid to the external assessor may be estimated between $30,000-80,000 for most assessments, depending on the scope.